tsimafeip/uds-nnia-tutorial-2223/01-introduction/main.md

 # Tutorial Content

-- Review of the topics covered in class
+- Review of the topics covered in class + live coding sessions
 - Presentation of the past assignment
 - Discussing the current assignment